fharper/speakerkit/README.md

 * I can give more than one talk if you want to maximize your budget;
 * I can give talks in French, but I prefer to deliver them in English;
 * I'll be more than happy to mentor other speakers;
-* My talks are all 45 minutes long, but I can adapt the content to any shorter time I have on the schedule.
+* My talks are all 45 minutes long (unless specified), but I can adapt the content to any shorter time I have on the schedule.
+* I am not the one who make decision about sponsorship at DigitalOcean (feel free to [make a request](https://do.co/sponsorshiprequests)).